 1. Do you enjoy our company’s culture?

-If your employees don’t like the company culture, it’ll become far more difficult for your company to excel.
-Work environment, culture, and interpersonal relationships are the top components to employee happiness.
+If your employees don’t like the company culture, it becomes far more difficult for your company to excel.
+Work environment, culture, and interpersonal relationships are the top components of employee happiness.

 2. Do you find your work meaningful?

-“What we found is employees want the same modern digital technology that they are accustomed to at home in the workplace, accessible leadership, and a strong company culture that aligns with their personal values—often trumping monetary compensation,” said Gretchen Alarcon, group vice president of HCM product strategy at Oracle.”These factors are all influencing the degree employees feel engaged and committed to a company.”
+“What we found is employees want the same modern digital technology that they are accustomed to at home in the workplace, accessible leadership, and a strong company culture that aligns with their personal values—often trumping monetary compensation,” said Gretchen Alarcon, group Vice President of HCM Product Strategy at Oracle.”These factors are all influencing the degree employees feel engaged and committed to a company.”

 4. Do your managers communicate company news effectively and in a timely manner?

 Your employees work 40 hours, more or less, every week.
 With that being the case, you have to keep them updated and in the loop on company news.
 The last thing you want is for them to be blindsided by something that impacts them directly.
 Employees won’t be satisfied if they hear something important from a third party, it’s best to hear it straight from management.